 The highlight of our trip by far was the Bali Eco nature walk.
 It was very well organized, the food was the best, our guide was a gem and we trekked through the most sublime scenery.
 We had the opportunity to learn so much about the culture and interact with locals.
 I think every person who visits Bali should experience it.”.…Sally McDonald, Diamond Creek.

 Join us on a walk of cultural, ecological, archaeological and natural discovery as we explore ancient ruins, lush jungle, traditional villages, local plantations and trek through rice paddies in the spectacular heartland of Bali.
-Our trek begins with a descent to the Elephant Cave temple complex (a number of ancient temples and reliefs dating from the Majopahit era (13th century).
-Trekking along the banks of large river, gurgling below, we pass through lush jungle area, a variety of fruit trees (local plantations) and pass numerous hidden temples and hermit sanctuaries (truly a photographers dream), whilst enjoying the sounds and sights of nature at its best.
+Our trek begins with a descent to the 11th century tombs of Bali's Queen Mahendradatta (also known by her title, Gunapriyadharmapatni) and her royal consort, Udayana.
+Trekking along the banks of a pristine spring-fed river, gurgling below, we pass through lush jungle area, a variety of fruit trees (local plantations) and pass numerous hidden temples and hermit sanctuaries (truly a photographers dream), whilst enjoying the sounds and sights of nature at its best.

 Our experienced, English speaking guides will enlighten you with their knowledge of local mythology and point out the local flora (fruit and spice trees) and explain their role in Balinese society.
-We then trek into a local village where you can view, spectacular temples, local craftsmen at work and we visit a local school and orphanage before entering to the rice paddy section of our tour.
+We then trek into a local village where you can view, spectacular temples and local craftsmen at work before entering to the rice paddy section of our tour.
 Descending through the paddies to a large ancient relief carved into a cliff face we receive a blessing with holy water from a local priestess.

 From then on its kilometers of stunning rice paddy panoramas as we trek through the fields experiencing rural Balinese going about their daily chores (have the camera handy).
 We see locals planting and harvesting rice, ploughing fields, tending livestock and reaping the labours of local plantations.
 Our guides will explain all facets of the life of the Balinese living outside tourist areas.
 We finish our tour with a walk through a shady bamboo grove emerging into a traditional village, where we visit a Balinese compound (Balinese home and meet the family).
 Walking through this village, which is isolated from tourism, gives you a feel of traditional village life and many photo opportunities.